The face was changed, yet the hand was known.

 Attribution Assessment

-This report links directly to TP-2026-009 via eight byte-level file matches and shared C2 infrastructure.
+This report links directly to TP-2026-009 through shared C2 infrastructure, repeated AUTH_API / x-app-request: ip-check / new Function execution patterns, and multiple byte-level file matches.
+The enriched Hub3 material also shows later edits to server.js and routes/api/auth.js, so the evidence supports core-chain continuity rather than unchanged file identity across all repository states.
 TP-2026-009 itself linked to TP-2026-001, TP-2026-002, and TP-2026-004 via file-level artifact continuity.
 The cross-campaign chain now spans five reports across approximately eight weeks, with the same C2 server continuously active.

-Additional repository continuity has been observed within the DLabsHungary cluster.
+Additional repository continuity has been observed within the DLabs-themed impersonation cluster.
 The earlier DLabsHungary-Hub3/DLabs-Platform-MVP repository referenced during the initial investigation is no longer publicly accessible, while a public successor repository, DLabsHungary-Hub4/-DLabs-Platform-MVP2, is currently visible.
 The public Hub4 commit history still shows CodeBlock150 performing the latest visible auth.js and server.js updates on 2026-04-16, and the repository preserves the same broad project structure observed in the lure used in this case.
 On the basis of archived evidence preserved during collection, no substantive new code-level change was identified beyond organisation and repository renaming.
 This is therefore assessed as continuity in operator infrastructure and persona use, not as a separate malware family or clearly distinct campaign phase.

 Observed identity pattern across repositories: